userver-framework/userver/scripts/docs/en/userver/deploy_env.md

 `Logs Collector` (for example `logstash`, `fluentd`, `vector`) processes the logs file and uploads results to logs aggregator
-(for example Elastic).
+(for example Elasticsearch).
 Logs could be viewed in web interface, for example via Kibana.

 @dot